serenarocc/ObjectOrientedProgramming/README.md

 # TV Series Database Manager

-A Java-based backend system designed to manage a comprehensive database of streaming services, TV series, actors, and user reviews.
+A Java-based backend system designed to manage a database of streaming services, TV series, actors, and user reviews.
 This project focuses on **Object-Oriented Programming (OOP)**, data integrity, and custom business logic.

 ---